-[6.2] Mission Statement
+6.2 Mission Statement

-[6.2.1] The first step in the approach for a structured approach for the implementation of RIS is the definition of a mission statement.
+6.2.1 The first step towards a structured approach for the implementation of RIS is the definition of a mission statement.

-[6.2.2] A mission statement is a formal, written statement of the organization or RIS authority on objectives that should be achieved by the implementation of River Information Services.
+6.2.2 A mission statement is a formal, written statement of the organization or RIS authority on objectives that should be achieved by the implementation of River Information Services.
 The mission statement should guide the actions of the organization, spell out its overall goal, provide a sense of direction and guide decision-making.
 It provides "the framework or context within which the company's strategies are formulated".

-[6.3] Steps of a structured approach for the implementation of RIS
+6.3 Steps of a structured approach for the implementation of RIS